alexsasharegan/model-framework/readme.md

 echo PHP_EOL;
 // Retrieves the fields from the database,
 // then filters the properties on the object
+// so you can further prevent injection
+// (prepared queries are also used for data binding)
 $newCharacter->removePropsNotInDatabase();
 foreach ( $newUser as $key => $value )
 {